-Subway not only struggled with regaining a solid footing in marketing, but also the rising costs and the declining rates which took a toll on the restaurant chain as well.
+Subway struggled with regaining a solid footing in marketing and the rising costs and declining rates, which took a toll on the restaurant chain.

 What is the number one cause of bankruptcies in America?

-Other common reasons for bankruptcy include layoffs or resignation, followed by poor use of credit, separation or divorce, and unexpected expenses such as loss of homes due to floods, earthquakes, or tornados.
+The main reason why people in the US go bankrupt are medical expenses.
+Other common reasons for bankruptcy include layoffs or resignation, followed by unskilled use of credit, separation or divorce, and unexpected expenses such as loss of homes due to floods, earthquakes, or tornados.